 This is a sibling resource to the Early Grade Reading Assessment (EGRA) as the two sets of assessments have a number of features in common.
 Those working in education may already be familiar with the Early Grade Mathematics Assessment (EGMA).
 SurveyCTO's field plug-in support has allowed for the development of an EGMA solution.
-While EGMA was possible using SurveyCTO before now, it required the use of a stopwatch for timing activities.
+While EGMA data collection was possible using SurveyCTO before now, it required the use of a stopwatch for timing activities.
 Timing of activities, and several other helpful functionalities are now available using field plug-ins to help you easily and consistently administer EGMA assessments.
 You can now administer this important education assessment without compromise, while taking advantage of SurveyCTO's data quality and security features.

 Note that this article won't tell you everything you need to know about EGMA.
 Please consult official EGMA guidelines for authoritative guidance.